kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * API is available to automate AWS account creation
 * Hierarchical groupings of accounts
 * **Restrict account privileges using Service Control Policies (SCP)**
+* Regarding removing an AWS account from AWS Organizations
+  * The AWS account must be able to operate as a standalone account.
+Only then it can be removed from AWS organizations.
+  * Restrictions imposed by those SCPs are gone, and the users and roles in the account might have more permissions than they had before.

 ## Multi Account Strategies